-Early in 2012 Canopy Watch embarked on a process of systematic investigation into the implementation of the policy initiative entitled Special Purpose Agricultural Business Leases [SABL] in Papua New Guinea.
+Early in 2012, Canopy Watch embarked on a systematic investigation into the implementation of the policy initiative entitled Special Purpose Agricultural Business Leases [SABL] in Papua New Guinea.
 This policy has transferred almost 5 million hectares of customary land to the tenure structure of 99-year agricultural business leases.
-Our remit was to listen, understand and document the ground realities of this SABL policy initiative.
-Basing our research on a coalition of views from traditional and community leaders, forestry experts academics, politicians and civil servants, along with the help and assistance of national and international NGO’s.
+Our remit was to listen, understand, and document the ground realities of this SABL policy initiative.
+We are basing our research on a coalition of views from traditional and community leaders, forestry experts academics, politicians and civil servants, along with the help and assistance of national and international NGO’s.

-We have compiled this website as a knowledge base documenting the Commission of Inquiry investigations into SABLs and covering the dialogue of this policy in Papua New Guinea.
+We have compiled this website as a knowledge base documenting the Commission of Inquiry investigations into SABLs and covering this policy’s dialogue in Papua New Guinea.
 We initially were set up to assist Greenpeace in the study of SABL’s, working in an advisory capacity in workshops with the customary landowners.
-With the complete withdraw of Greenpeace from Papua New Guinea, Canopy Watch became limited in the extent of the out reach programs that were possible.
+With the complete withdrawal of Greenpeace from Papua New Guinea, Canopy Watch became limited to the extent of the possible outreach programs.
 Recognizing this limitation, we specialized in the New Hanover and New Ireland areas as they were in the far corners of the country and had limited international coverage.